Published On: Apr 02 2013 07:37:40 PM EDTUpdated On: Apr 05 2015 02:00:00 AM EDT

 1984: Kareem Abdul-Jabbar becomes the highest-scoring player in NBA history with 31,421 career points, breaking the record set by Wilt Chamberlain.
 Abdul-Jabbar, seen here in 2012, still holds the career record with with 38,387 points.

-1980: In Athens, Ga., rock band R.E.M., still nameless at the time, plays their first show, at a friend's birthday party held in a converted Episcopal church.
+1980: In Athens, Georgia, rock band R.E.M., still nameless at the time, plays their first show, at a friend's birthday party held in a converted Episcopal church.
 Lead singer Michael Stipe (left) and guitarist Peter Buck (right) are seen here on stage in Ghent, Belgium, during R.E.M.'s 1985 tour.

 1976: Businessman, filmmaker and inventor Howard Hughes dies of kidney failure at the age of 70 in Houston, Texas.
 Hughes gained prominence in Hollywood from the late 1920s, making films like "The Racket," "Hell's Angels," "Scarface" and "The Outlaw."
 He also became one of the most influential aviators in history and one of the wealthiest people in the world, but is also remembered for his eccentric behavior and reclusive lifestyle in later life.

-1973: Rapper and music producer Pharrell Williams is born Virginia Beach, Va.
+1973: Rapper and music producer Pharrell Williams is born Virginia Beach, Virginia.
 The Grammy-winner is best known for his work with Daft Punk, Robin Thicke, the hip-hop/rock band N.E.R.D and the record production duo The Neptunes.
 He has produced hit singles for musical acts such as Justin Timberlake, Mariah Carey, Nelly, Gwen Stefani and Frank Ocean.

 1965: "Chim Chim Cher-ee," composed by The Sherman Brothers for the Disney musical "Mary Poppins," wins the Academy Award for Best Original Song.
 The movie's star, Julie Andrews, also won for Best Actress and the movie picked up three more Oscars, for its score, film editing and visual effects, in a ceremony that was otherwise dominated by "My Fair Lady's" eight wins, including Best Picture, Best Director and Best Actor.